 10. Nakano Udon School

 If you go to Kagawa prefecture aka Udon prefecture, you should try some Udon!
 And to make it more fun, how about taking Udon making class there?
 At Nakano Udon Gakko (school), you can learn how to make the best Udon starting with kneading the dough and finishing with cutting and boiling them.
 It is 40-50 minutes class and you can make a reservation from 9am to 3pm.
-Making Udon will be very special experience and these Udon tastes much more delicious if you make by yourself!
+Masterclass in Mitoyo is a one-day tour that is suitable for someone who wants to learn deeply about Udon making.
+This tour includes making Udon from scratch and visiting local farms.
+You can also taste not only the classic but unique flavors.
+Making Udon will be a very special experience and these Udon tastes much more delicious if you make them by yourself!

 Please make a reservation from here, it is available 2 days prior to the reservation date